Multicolored tourmaline bracelet Brazil AA (5-6mm balls)

 Green tourmaline

-Green tourmaline is also found under the name verdelite.
-It comes in different shades of green, with this transparent appearance.
-Green tourmaline is the most widespread after black.
-More rarely, other green tourmalines can be found such as chrome tourmalines.
-The latter are rarer and more sought after.
+Green tourmaline is also known as verdelite.
+It comes in various shades of green, with a transparent appearance.
+Green tourmaline is the most common after black tourmaline.
+Less commonly, other green tourmalines, such as chrome tourmalines, can be found.
+The latter are rarer and more sought-after.

 In lithotherapy, the beautiful green colors of this tourmaline evoke the greens present in nature during spring, the season of renewal.
-It is then said that green tourmaline is excellent for all people who wish to start from scratch.
+It is then said that green tourmaline is excellent for anyone who wants to start anew.
 It gives them the strength to leave a toxic relationship, a thankless job, etc. Placing a green tourmaline in a bedroom helps to keep away agitated thoughts at bedtime.
-A softness sets in and promotes falling asleep.
+A softness sets in and promotes sleep.

 Features